 Students and employees will be notified of updates through official emails, texts, myBYUI homepage banners and radio stations (FM 94.3 or FM 91.5).

 Faculty: If a class is in session when the storm hits, do not dismiss class.
-Wait for further instructions as to when it is safe to venture out of the safety of the buildings.
+Wait for further instructions about when to leave the safety of the buildings.
 When notified it is safe to leave campus, please do so without delay.

 Students, faculty, and staff who question whether the university will be open after a major overnight storm should await updates via email.